OpenStackKen/docs-rackspace/doc/archive/rpc-v10-whitepapers/rpc-whitepaper-general.rst

 be locked in to proprietary modifications or incompatible APIs.
-As one of the co-founders of OpenStack, Rackspace contributes significantly to its ongoing development and employs a team of OpenStack experts to provide you with Fanatical Support.
+As one of the co-founders of OpenStack, Rackspace contributes significantly to its ongoing development and employs a team of OpenStack experts to provide you with support.
 With flexibility in the consumption model, compatibility with other open clouds, and the strong, rapidly growing community of fellow OpenStack adopters, RPC gives you an open and transparent solution.